Arto Annila, Dr., Prof.

 Mäkelä T, Annila A. Natural patterns of energy dispersal.
 Phys.
 Life Rev. 2010 7, 477–498. (pdf) doi:10.1016/j.plrev.2010.10.001

-Many mathematical models are found as approximations of the evolutionary equation of motion.
+Many mathematical models of systems are found as approximations of the evolutionary equation of motion.

 Annila A. Least-time paths of light.
 Mon.
 Not.
 R. Astron.
 Soc.
 2011 416, 2944–2948. (pdf)

-The principle of least action accounts for paths of light through varying energy densities in agreement with astronomical observations.
+The principle of least action gives paths of light through space without dark energy and dark matter.

 Behavior in the context of game theory is described as a natural process.

-Scale-free characteristics of networks follow from the least-time energy dispersal.
+Universal characteristics of networks follow from the least-time free energy consumption.

 Conceptual conundrums of quantum mechanics are resolved using the principle of least action.